-After weeks and months of writing and rewriting and revising, authors can have a hard time spotting any remaining small errors in grammar or usage.
+After weeks and months of writing, rewriting, and revising, authors can have a hard time spotting remaining errors in grammar or usage.
 That’s why professional copyediting is so important.
 An editor comes to your manuscript fresh, and those corrections can mean the difference between a best seller and a beet cellar.

 Get copyediting services for $.016 per word.

 At Elite Authors, you know you’re working with the best professional copy editors in the business.
 Our copy editors have years of experience in the publishing world.
 In fact, last year alone, Elite editors worked on nearly 1,750 manuscripts.
 Our editing process uses the Chicago Manual of Style (the publishing industry’s go-to guide) for grammar, punctuation, and usage and Merriam-Webster (the standard American-language dictionary) for spellings.

 What’s more, we pair you with an experienced copy editor who works with manuscripts in your particular genre.
 So you can feel confident that we will respect and enhance your writing voice and style.
 In addition to looking for grammar and spelling errors, your editor will spot inconsistencies and repetition.
 For example, the editor ensures that a character’s name is spelled the same way in chapter 18 as in chapter 2.

 Why should you choose Elite Authors for your copyediting?